JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/contributing/index.md

 # Contributing

-`CounterfactualExplanations.jl` is designed to be scalable: through multiple dispatch and modularization we hope to make it as straight-forward as possible for members of the community to contribute to its functionality.
+`CounterfactualExplanations.jl` is designed to be extensible: through multiple dispatch and modularization we hope to make it as straight-forward as possible for members of the community to contribute to its functionality.
 At the moment we are primarily looking for the following contributions:

 1. Additional counterfactual generators.
 2. Additional predictive models.